 British nationals do not require visas or residence permits for self-funded or scholarship-funded research stays not exceeding 90 days within a 180-day period.

 British nationals also do not require visas or residence permits for research stays funded through employment provided that the employment does not exceed 90 days within a 12-month period and each individual stay does not exceed 90 days within a 180-day period.

 These privileges also applies to all other nationals who do not require visas for visits not exceeding 90 days.

-For any stay exceeding the time limit above or funded through employment, British citizens may apply to the local immigration office (“Ausländerbehörde”) for their residence permit after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+For any stay exceeding the time limits above or funded through employment, British citizens may apply to the local immigration office (“Ausländerbehörde”) for their residence permit after arrival in Germany and without having obtained a visa prior to travelling to Germany.
 Please note that any application for a residence permit needs to be filed within the first 90 days of your stay in Germany.
-This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
+The visa-free privilege is also extended to citizens of Australia, Canada, Israel, Japan, Korea (Republic), New Zealand and the United States of America.
 It is important to note that you may only take up employment once you have been issued a residence permit explicitly authorising such employment.

 All other nationalities require a visa prior to travelling to Germany.

 Why is there a distinction between visiting academics and researchers?

 In the German immigration context a researcher is an academic with a specific hosting agreement called an “Aufnahmevereinbarung” as defined by the EU REST Directive 2016/801.
 All other applicants are classed as “visiting academics”.

 1. Complete the online application form, print two copies of the form including the barcodes and sign both copies (separate application forms are required for each applicant; all children require separate forms).